HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/URDF_Export.md

 - Now copy all the objects and make them the children of an empty gameobject, say its name is "Objects".
 The transform (pos + rot) of this "Objects" should be completely ZERO.

-- Now, attach the script CopyNChildNames and paste it to "Objects" and put the name "Objects" in the source Parent public field.
+- Now, attach the script CopyChildNames and paste it to "Objects" and put the name "Objects" in the source Parent public field.
 This should copy all these objects with required URDF transformations and paste the result under the world Game Object which must be present somewhere in heirarchy of robot object you imported using URDF importer.

 - So, now each of your object under "world" should have a heirarchy which looks something like this:
         --YOUR_object